JohnRofe/TitanicDataAnalysis/README.md

 Project Overview

 The purpose of this project is to use machine learning  to create a model that predicts which passengers survived the Titanic shipwreck.
+In this project, I will apply the skills I learned in the Data Analyst Advanced Google Certificate.

 Business Understanding